marcosAlvarezCalabria/marcosAlvarezCalabria/README.md

 Currently, I am focused on my studies to become a web developer, a field I am deeply passionate about.
 Today, I am proud of the progress I have made.
 Although I am aware that I still have a long way to go, I am determined to keep moving forward.
 My passion for technology and programming is my greatest motivation, and nothing will stop me on this exciting journey.

+**🔜 Excited to announce that I will soon be studying at 42 Málaga, taking my development skills to the next level!**

 ## Development Philosophy

 I approach every line of code with the conviction that every error is an opportunity for learning, and every success is a step towards excellence.
 I don't settle for the ordinary; I always seek ways to improve and surpass my own limits.